karanpraja902/House-Price-Predictor-AirBNB/README.md

 ## 🙏 Acknowledgments

 - **Airbnb Engineering Team**: For sharing their ML system insights
-- **Scaler Academy**: For the comprehensive ML system design curriculum
+- For the comprehensive ML system design curriculum
 - **Open Source Community**: For the amazing tools and libraries

 ---